StoneCycling logo StoneCycling logo

 Connected.

 The apartment building has no distinct front or back facade and appears different from every perspective, connecting to the surrounding neighbourhoods.
 Instead of creating one huge, solid volume, two slim towers merge underneath into a terraced podium.
+The gradual colour progression in the facade emphasises this principle.

 The two adjacent towers are placed in such a way that they don’t block each other’s views and all apartments on the podium feature spacious roof gardens with a sunny orientation or facing the Tolhuiskanaal.